thuwahn/clique-bait-campaign-sql-bi/dashboard_report.md

 ### 2. Campaign Behavioral Analysis:
 The Half Off campaign has the most frictionless, boasting a record-low 0.6% Drop Rate.
-- **Action**: Pour 70% of the budget into "Half Off" The BOGOF campaign excels in brand memory.
+- **Action**: Pour 70% of the budget into "Half Off".

+The BOGOF campaign excels in brand memory.
 It achieved a perfect 100% Conversion Rate for "Impression-only" users (those who saw the ad but didn't click immediately), making it the most powerful tool for planting brand awareness.
 - **Action**: Use "BOGOF" creatives for broad targeting (Top of Funnel).
-It is the most effective at sticking in customers’ minds
+It is the most effective at sticking in customers’ minds.

 The 25% Off generates the highest friction with a 6.6% Drop Rate—11 times higher than the "Half Off" campaign.
 It actively repels users and has the lowest brand recall efficiency.
 - **Action**: Eliminate "25% Off" Immediately.
 It is dead weight.